Sequoia/debugging-nodejs-talk/content/slides.md

 ???

+**We're back on line 938 as we were before** but this time we're not going to hit continue

-Q: Who sees the problem here?
+Q: Can anyone see the problem in my call stack?

 A: **ANONYMOUS FUNCTION**

 ---
-class:bigimage

 ## Call Stack